lzakrzewski/SymfonyFormGenerator/doc/custom_mapping.md

 # Custom mapping

-There is class `\Lucaszz\SymfonyFormGenerator\Property\PropertyTypeToFormTypeMapper` which map type of properties to form types.
+There is class `\Lzakrzewski\SymfonyFormGenerator\Property\PropertyTypeToFormTypeMapper` which map type of properties to form types.
 `PropertyTypeToFormTypeMapper` is used for guess form type basing on:
  - PHPdoc comments,
  - Validator annotations,